YES Network Talent

 In 2019, Newman emceed the National Down Syndrome Society’s (NDSS) annual gala as it partnered with the Professional Baseball Athletic Trainers Society (PBATS) at Gotham Hall in New York City.
 In 2015 Newman emceed The Green Sports Alliance Awards at Yankee Stadium honoring the New York Yankees for their dedication to environmental leadership.

-Newman earned a Bachelor’s degree in English from the University of Toronto which, in 2011, awarded her its Boundless Voice honors.
+Newman earned a Bachelor’s degree in English from the University of Toronto which, awarded her its Boundless Voice honor in 2011.

-The YES Network, the most-watched regional sports network in the country 18 of the last 2019 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Shackil has also worked for the New York Yankees since 2015, hosting the club’s in-stadium pre-game shows and working with its in-house video production team.
 He has also filled in as the Yankees radio play-by-play announcer on WFAN.